helgi/deis/contrib/aws-production/README.md

 The Deis cluster can be launched into an existing VPC, be it the one created with the bastion setup above or one of your own making then some information bits need to be provided.

+`BASTION_ID` is needed if you have chosen to go down the bastion host route- This is needed to configure various pieces of the Deis platform if behind the bestion host.
+Setting this will auto discover the `VPC_ID` for you.

+If you are provisioning into an existing VPC setup without a Bastion Host then the following applies:
 Possible ENV vars that can be set, with `VPC_ID` being the only required one.
 The rest are auto discovered unless particular one should be set differently by hand

 ```